programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 You're now on the "comparing changes" page, where you can tell GitHub you want to look at the differences between the code in your branch and the code running the website.

-The page displays dropdown fields to indicate which branch you're comparing with (toward eventually merging into) which other branch.
+The page displays dropdown fields to indicate the branch against which you're comparing your own work.
+In most cases, this will also be the branch you plan to eventually merge your new work into.

 {% include figure.html filename="groupblogging-comparing-changes.png" caption="Screenshot showing interface indicating we're comparing our work branch with the website branch" %}

 Check that the correct branches are selected.

-"Base" should contain the branch that runs your website (see the steps above on [verifying which is your default branch](#which-branch-is-default) if you're not sure which) where you want to move your post, and "compare" should contain the branch where you created your post (or made other changes to the website).
+"Base" should contain the branch that runs your website (see the steps above on [verifying which is your default branch](#which-branch-is-default) if you're not sure) where you want to move your post, and "compare" should contain the branch where you created your post (or made other changes to the website).
 In our example, "gh-pages" is the default branch that our website runs off, and "why-jekyll-scholarship" is the branch containing a new blog post.

 Click on the green "Create new pull request" button on the left.